Skip to main content

 # Error: VM is not running (current state: Paused)

-Solution: Resume the VM or check its status with vers status.
+Solution: Resume the VM with vers resume or check its status with vers status.

 Examples